-- organise and maintain a system of reporting accidents, injuries, diseases and dangerous occurrences to the Health & Safety Committees; - arrange for the upkeep of accident and incident logs and reporting procedures throughout the College; - provide the Health & Safety Committee with periodic summaries of accidents and remedial actions to prevent reoccurrence these to be onward reported to the Governors Estates Committee; - report to the Health and Safety Executive all deaths, diseases, injuries and dangerous occurrences as specified in the RIDDOR regulations 2013.
+- organise and maintain a system of reporting accidents, injuries, diseases and dangerous occurrences to the Health & Safety Committees; - arrange for the upkeep of accident and incident logs and reporting procedures throughout the College; - provide the Health & Safety and Governing Estates Committees with periodic summaries of accidents and remedial actions; to prevent reoccurrence. - report to the Health and Safety Executive all deaths, diseases, injuries and dangerous occurrences as specified in the RIDDOR regulations 2013.

-6. THE HEALTH AND SAFETY COMMITTEE
+5. THE HEALTH AND SAFETY COMMITTEE

-The Health and Safety Committee is made up of Governors and Senior Leaders, and reports (through the Minutes) to the Governing Body.
-Its powers and responsibilities are defined in its Terms of Reference but include:
+The Health and Safety Committee is made up of staff managers, appropriate specialists and Senior Leaders.
+It reports (through the Minutes) to the Governing Body via the Estates Committee.
+Its powers and responsibilities are defined in its Terms of Reference and include:

-- regularly reviewing and monitor accident and incident information received from the Local Health & Safety Groups; - receiving the Minutes of the Local Health & Safety Groups and note activity and recommendations of those Groups; - receiving information from the Local Health & Safety Groups that clearly and adequately demonstrates that: - a) systems are regularly reviewed and amended as appropriate - b) all risk assessments are reviewed annually or sooner if required are revised accordingly in light of changes in practice/policy, or when new equipment, or activities are undertaken; - devising a regular programme to audit the current health and safety policies and consider commissioning new policies where necessary, to address changes in or introduction of legislation or to promote good working practice; - establishing a clear strategic approach to health and safety which supports communication at all levels and gives clear assurances so far as reasonably practical that the College is a safe working environment.
+- regularly reviewing and monitoring accident and incident information received from the Local Health & Safety Groups; - receiving the Minutes of the Local Health & Safety Groups and noting the activity and recommendations of those Groups; - receiving information from the Local Health & Safety Groups that clearly and adequately demonstrates that: - systems are regularly reviewed and amended as appropriate; - all risk assessments are reviewed annually, or sooner if required, and are revised accordingly in light of changes in practice/policy, or when new equipment is introduced, or new activities are undertaken;

-7. THE CAMPUS HEALTH AND SAFETY GROUP
+- devising a regular programme to audit the current health and safety policies and consider commissioning new policies, where necessary, to address changes in or introduction of legislation or to promote good working practice; - establishing a clear strategic approach to health and safety which supports communication at all levels and gives clear assurances, so far as reasonably practical, that the College is a safe working environment.

-The Campus Health & Safety Working Group is made up of local campus representatives from each department at the campus.
-This group is responsible for:
+6. THE CAMPUS HEALTH AND SAFETY GROUP

-- promoting and fostering a proactive cross-College operational health & safety culture for staff, students, contractors and visitors; - annually reviewing and revising all general College-based generic and specific risk assessments; - programming regular on-site audits across all College Centres and report findings to the Committee;
+The Campus Health & Safety Working Group is made up of local campus representatives from each department including a student representative at the campus.
+This group should consist of academic staff, business support staff and student representatives This group is responsible for:

-- gathering statistical information for accidents and prepare and investigate where necessary; - promoting and supporting staff training initiatives to establish recognised IOSH qualifications, encourage staff to volunteer and train as Fire Wardens and First Aid qualified staff and other training as required for specialist operational areas of the College; - · supporting a staff induction programme; - receiving reports from the Centre Managers; - making suitable recommendations to the SLT/H&S Committee as necessary.
+- promoting and fostering a proactive cross-College operational health & safety culture for staff, students, contractors and visitors; - annually reviewing and revising all general College-based generic and specific risk assessments; - programming regular on-site audits across all College Centres and reporting findings to the Committee; - gathering statistical information for accidents and investigating where necessary; - promoting and supporting staff training initiatives to establish recognised IOSH qualifications, encouraging staff to volunteer and train as Evacuation Wardens and First Aid qualified staff, and other training as required for specialist operational areas of the College; - supporting a staff induction programme; - receiving reports from the Centre Leads and Facilities Managers; - making suitable recommendations to the SLT/H&S Committee as necessary.

-8. WORK PLACEMENT PROTOCOLS
+7. WORK PLACEMENT PROTOCOLS

-Responsibilities and adhering to new guidance for all Student Work Placements are set out in the Work Placement Protocols and Forms document (which can be downloaded from Moodle).
-It is the responsibility of the College to ensure that employers conform to the health and safety standards covering all student work placements through the details of this comprehensive policy.
+Responsibilities for adhering to new guidance for all Student Work Placements are set out in the Work Placement Protocols and Forms document (which can be downloaded from Moodle).
+It is the responsibility of the College through the appropriate departmental managers to ensure that employers conform to the health and safety standards covering all student work placements through the details of this comprehensive policy.

-9. FIRE PRECAUTIONS
+8. FIRE PRECAUTIONS